cerb/cerb.github.io/_docs/getting_started/logging-in.md

 Using your web browser, navigate to the URL for your copy of Cerb.

-If you don't have a copy of Cerb yet, you can <a href="javascript:;" data-cerb-bot-interaction="cloud" data-cerb-bot-param-mode="signup">start a free evaluation</a>.
+If you don't have a copy of Cerb yet, you can <a href="/signup/">start a free evaluation</a>.
 We'll set up everything for you and send over the login information.

 ### Enter your email address